Toma400/Nimfire/readme.md

 #### 🎨 [Drawfire](https://github.com/Toma400/Drawfire) - simple drawing app

 <!-- TODO
+  - listening to sequence of keys (see TODO)
+    - there could be OrderedSet/seq that would store strings
+    - there would be arg that would be 'duration before reset' with default being -1 (infinite)
+       - each tick would count from 'duration' down
+       - clicking on keyboard input would bring 'duration' clock back + append string
+       - if 'duration' gets to 0, it would reset string

   - nested rects (for GUI)
     // - I'd say it should be exactly 'ref of Rect' with new addition being dict/list of rects inside & special drawing system that calls drawing